dlvp/dlvp.github.io/_posts/2017-08-12-Physics-Is-it-possible.markdown

 Now the various simplifications for the analysis.
 I am interested in comparing my bibliographical record with that of authors active in my field and belonging to my same generation.
 I published my first paper in the second half of the noughties.
 All my papers are sent to the arXiv before they are pubished on a journal and this is pretty common for people in my field.
 More specifically all my papers appear on the hep-ph and hep-th categories of the arXiv.

-I will thuse rate authors in terms of papers they wrote on hep-ph and hep-th.
+I will thus rate authors in terms of papers they wrote on hep-ph and hep-th.
 I will furthermore restrict to those who published their first paper on hep-ph and hep-th no earlier than 2006.

 The arXiv category of a paper can be selected according to the `cat` field